 20.00km – TURN LEFT as you reach a wire fence, to descend on rock steps keeping the wire fence on your right.

 20.20km – TURN RIGHT onto the wide gravel road to walk towards the museum.
-BEAR LEFT onto the footpath that heads down to the car park and then cross the car park to join the road.
+BEAR LEFT onto the footpath that heads down to the car park and then crosses the car park to join the road.
 After 200 metres TURN RIGHT to walk along the paved road headed uphill.
 Walk on the right-hand side facing the oncoming traffic.

 20.80km – As a gravel road joins from the right, TURN LEFT onto a footpath near 5 upright boulders, following a wooden ‘Coast to Coast’ signpost.